Comedian Duncan Norvelle dies aged 66

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Comedian Duncan Norvelle, known for his catchphrase “Chase me”, has died aged 66, his agent has confirmed.
+Comedian Duncan Norvelle, known for his catchphrase “Chase me”, has died aged 66.

-The entertainer, who rose to fame in the 1980s through his television appearances, died surrounded by his loved ones on Thursday.
+The entertainer, who rose to fame in the 1980s through his television appearances, died in hospital surrounded by his loved ones on Thursday after suffering from a chest infection and sepsis.

+His partner Lynn Trevallion remembered him as “a gentle comedian” and one of the last variety comics.

+She told the PA news agency: “His type of comedy doesn’t happen anymore, he’s probably the last of the legends of true variety comedy, so many have passed now.

 In a tribute, his management said: “All I can say is Duncan was a comedy genius and British icon ahead of his time who loved showbusiness.